 Complementary: This is where you combine colours that are the opposite of each other on the colour wheel, which are generally seen as the most complementary colours.
-For this you would choose just two colours from the colour wheel and then use varying shades of each as a complement.
+For this, you would choose just two colours from the colour wheel and then use varying shades of each as a compliment.

-You don't need to go too crazy here - a simple rule of thumb to go by is to choose one dark color, one light color and one bright color.
+You don't need to go too crazy here - a simple rule of thumb to go by is to choose one dark colour, one light colour and one bright colour.
 Depending on the size of the room you are designing, the amount of natural light and how bold or neutral you want to go, you can choose the base colour from your palette and your design accents will grow from there.